PredictiveEcology/Biomass_core/Biomass_core.md

 ### With disturbances

-Note that should a post-disturbance regeneration module be used, regeneration will occur after the disturbance, but *before* dispersal and background vegetation growth and mortality.
+Note that should a post-disturbance regeneration module be used (e.g., *Biomass_regeneration*), regeneration will occur after the disturbance, but *before* dispersal and background vegetation growth and mortality.
 Hence, the disturbance should take place either at the very beginning or at the very end of each simulation time step.
 The general flow of *Biomass_core* processes when disturbances are included (by linking other modules) is:

 1. Preparation of necessary objects for the simulation -- either by accessory prep. data modules, or *Biomass_core* itself (using LANDIS-II test parameters and dummy data.)
 2. Disturbances -- simulated by a disturbance module